☸️ Buddhism & Jainism in UP

 4. Kapilvastu / Piprahwa (Siddharthnagar)

-Kapilvastu was the Shakya republic capital where Prince Siddhartha (Buddha) spent his childhood and youth for 29 years before the Great Renunciation.
+Kapilvastu was the Shakya republic capital where Prince Siddhartha (Buddha) spent his early life before the Great Renunciation.

 - In 1898, W.C.
-Peppe discovered a stone casket containing relics inscribed with the words “relics of Buddha” in Brahmi script
+Peppe discovered a stone casket with an inscription that has been associated with Buddhist relics

 - Archaeological remains include monastic complexes dating from 3rd century BCE to 5th century CE